aDecoy/rust-workshop/docs/docs/module10/3_tracing.md

 }
 ```

-Once you've got your subscriber configured, you can then add traces and spans to your application in two ways.
+After you've got your subscriber configured, you can then add traces and spans to your application in two ways.

 ## Attribute tracing